MicrosoftDocs/dynamics365smb-docs/business-central/warehouse-how-to-put-away-production-output.md

 ---
 # Put Away Production or Assembly Output

 How you put away your output from production depends on how your warehouse is set up as a location.
 For more information, see [Setting Up Warehouse Management](warehouse-setup-warehouse.md).

 In basic warehouse configurations where the location requires put-away processing, you use the **Inventory Put-away** document to post production output and record the put-away of output.

 > [!NOTE]
-> Inventory Put-away is not supported for assembly process.
-You post assembly order to register output.
-If you use bins you can move items between bins later.
+> Inventory put-away is not supported for assembly processes.
+You post an assembly order to register output.
+If you use bins, you can move items between bins later.
 For more information, see [Move Items Ad Hoc in Basic Warehouse Configurations](warehouse-how-to-move-items-ad-hoc-in-basic-warehousing.md).

 In advanced warehouse configurations where the location requires both put-away and receive processing, you create either an internal put-away document or a movement document to put away the output.

 ## To put away production output with an inventory put-away

 The first step in creating putting output away is to create the inbound warehouse request.
 This request informs the warehouse that the production or assembly order output is ready to be put away.

 ### To create the inbound warehouse request